Itzmyself/amFOSS-tasks/README.md

 <br>

 ## HOW DO I INTEND TO CONTRIBUTE BACK TO THE CLUB
 I will actively participate in activities, and events hosted by the club.
-I will share my knowledge with my friends and colleagues and create a good atmosphere inside the club.Maybe next year if I get a chance, I am even ready to mentor newly joined peoples.
+I will share my knowledge with my friends and colleagues and create a good atmosphere inside the club.
+Maybe next year if I get a chance, I am even ready to mentor newly joined peoples.
 I can't guarentee if i would win many competetions but i would surely put my best in all competetions that I'm taking part, representing the club.
 <br>

 ## FIELDS OF INTEREST AND HOW I PLAN TO WORK ON THEM